th2-net/th2-codec-fix-orchestra/README.md

 This component can encode and decode FIX messages using FIX Orchestra schema.
 It also performs validation according to FIX Orchestra schema during encoding and decoding.
 FIX Orchestra is a format for machine-readable rules of engagement between counterparties.
+Unlike other formats for describing messages in FIX protocol (e.g. QuickFIXJ) it allows you to define the additional information such as:
++ Message structure by each scenario, implemented as an extension of FIX Repository
++ Accepted values of enumerations by message scenario
++ Express a condition such as for a conditionally required field using a Domain Specific Language (DSL)

-You can read more about it [here](https://github.com/FIXTradingCommunity/fix-orchestra-spec/blob/master/v1-0-STANDARD/orchestra_spec.md).
+You can read more about the FIX Orchestra [here](https://github.com/FIXTradingCommunity/fix-orchestra-spec/blob/master/v1-0-STANDARD/orchestra_spec.md).

 Currently supported FIX Orchestra features:
 + uses the correct structure of message that correspond to specified scenario (or to the default one if it is not set)